 An ostomy is a hole made by surgery to allow stool or urine to leave your body through your belly.
-It’s a new exit route for waste if you can’t poop or pee normally.
+It’s a new exit route for waste if you can’t poop or pee the way you usually would.
 Your ostomy’s exact spot on your abdomen will depend on your reason for the surgery.

 At the hole, a small open end of your ureter or small or large bowel sticks out through your skin.
 This is called a stoma, and it will look red or pink.
 It has no nerve endings, so it shouldn’t be painful.
 Your surgeon will connect a pouch, which collects urine or stool, to your stoma.

 Reasons for Ostomy

-Your doctor might recommend it to treat serious bowel problems or to let a body part heal after a surgery.
+Your doctor might recommend ostomy to treat serious bowel problems or to let a body part heal after a surgery.
 You also might need an ostomy if certain organs are diseased or have to be removed.

 The reasons include: